adamkiss/kirby-ssg-layouts-problem/site/plugins/static-site-generator/README.md

 - `$pathsToCopy`: if not given, `$kirby->roots()->assets()` is used; set to `[]` to skip copying other files than media
 - `$pages`: if not given, all pages are rendered
 - use `$preserve` to preserve individual files or folders in your output folder, e.g. if you want to preserve a `README.md` in your output folder, set `$preserve`to `['README.md']`; any files or folders directly in the root level and starting with `.` are always preserved (e.g. `.git`)
+- The `D4L\StaticSiteGenerator` class offers a couple of public methods that allow to make further configuration changes.

 ### 2) By triggering an endpoint